7 Money-Saving Tips for Thanksgiving

 Here are my best money-saving hacks for Thanksgiving:

 - Keep the decor simple.
 Use candles, pine cones and small pumpkins to decorate your table.
+Reuse what you have at home already but rearrange it differently.

 - Make your own centerpieces.
 Your kids can help you make these beautiful (and fun!) corncobs or pumpkins using recycled toilet paper rolls.
+They can also make placecards.

 - Know your family’s tastes.
 Avoid anything you know for sure they won’t eat, to minimize leftovers.
 In my case, I will be serving sliced turkey breast because that’s what my kids actually eat.
 The whole turkey looks nicer, but I would rather cook what everybody enjoys.